 If your brokerage firm, bank, broker-dealer or other similar organization is the holder of record of your shares (i.e., your shares are held in "street name"), you will receive voting instructions from the holder of record.
 You must follow these instructions in order for your shares to be voted.
 Your broker is required to vote those shares in accordance with your instructions.
-Because of the contested nature of the election of Class III Trustees, if you do not give instructions to your broker, your broker will not be able to vote your shares with respect to the election.
-We urge you to instruct your broker or other nominee, by following those instructions, to vote your shares using the WHITE proxy card.

 All shares represented by properly executed proxies received prior to the Annual Meeting will be voted at the Annual Meeting in accordance with the instructions marked thereon or otherwise as provided therein.
-If you sign the WHITE proxy card, but don't fill in a vote, your shares will be voted FOR the Board's nominees for election as Class III Trustees; FOR the election of the Board's nominees for election as Trustees elected by the holders of preferred shares only (if you are a holder of preferred shares); and FOR the ratification of the selection of the Fund's independent registered public accounting firm.
-If any other business is brought before the Annual Meeting, your shares will be voted at the proxies' discretion and in accordance with applicable state and federal proxy rules.
+If you sign the WHITE proxy card, but don't fill in a vote, your shares will be voted FOR the Board's nominees for election as Class III Trustees; and FOR the election of the Board's nominees for election as Trustees elected by the holders of preferred shares only (if you are a holder of preferred shares).
+If any other business is brought before the Annual Meeting, your shares will be voted at the proxies' discretion.

 If you intend to attend the Annual Meeting in person and you are a record holder of the Fund's shares, in order to gain admission you must show photographic identification, such as your driver's license.
 If you intend to attend the Annual Meeting in person and you hold your shares through a bank, broker or other custodian, in order to gain admission you must show photographic identification, such as your driver's license, and satisfactory proof of ownership of shares of the Fund, such as your voting instruction form (or a copy thereof) or broker's statement indicating ownership as of a recent date.
 If you hold your shares in a brokerage account or through a bank or other nominee, you will not be able to vote in person at the Annual Meeting unless you have previously requested and obtained a "legal proxy" from your broker, bank or other nominee and present it at the Annual Meeting.
-If you plan to attend to the Annual Meeting in person, please call 866-357-1928.
+If you plan to attend to the Annual Meeting in person, please call (866) 308-1843.